fwyc0573/SavingDodo/README.md

 ## Copyright
-We have applied for a software copyright for this project.
+We have applied for a software copyright for this project (including design of characters and props).
 Please contact me for any commercial use, otherwise you will be responsible for the consequences.